-Registration and entry to the 2020 Victoria Police and Emergency Services Games is on-line ONLY.
+Registration and entry to the 2021 Victoria Police and Emergency Services Games is on-line ONLY.
 To register, please go to www.emergencyservicesgames.org.au.
 All registrations and payments for events are done through the online portal.
 All participants will be required to create their own new account or use their previous account.
-Registrations for all events will open on 1st December 2019 and close 13th March 2020.
-The Games will run from 20th to 29th March 2020.
+Registrations for all events will open mid-January 2021 and close 16th March 2020.
+The Games will run from 17th to 21st March 2021.

 There is a standard registration fee of $10 per participant and is required upon registration.

 - Registration processing

 Sports fees are also required and are applicable to each sport and competitors may enter as many sports as they wish, paying the appropriate sport fee for each sport.